ArtiLuca/VirtualLibrary/README.md

 ## 📖 Overview

-**Virtual Library** is a desktop application developed in C++ and Qt for managing a collection of multimedia items.
+**Virtual Library** is a C++17 and Qt desktop application for managing a multimedia library.

-The application supports different media types, including audio files, videos, e-books and images.
-It provides tools for creating, editing, removing, searching, viewing and evaluating media items through a graphical interface.
+The application allows users to create, edit, remove, search and view different types of media items, including audio files, videos, e-books and images.

-The project focuses on object-oriented design, inheritance, polymorphism, separation of responsibilities and the practical use of common design patterns.
+The project focuses on object-oriented programming principles such as inheritance, polymorphism, abstraction, separation of responsibilities and extensibility.
+It also applies several design patterns to organize the creation, manipulation and analysis of media objects.

 ---

 ## ✨ Main Features

-* Management of audio, video, e-book and image items
+* Management of multiple media types
-* Creation, editing and removal of media
+* Creation, editing and removal of media items
-* Search with multiple filters
+* Search functionality with multiple filters
 * Type-specific validation
 * Media scoring based on item attributes
 * Undo and redo support
-* JSON-based library persistence
+* JSON-based save/load functionality
-* Qt Widgets graphical interface
+* Qt Widgets graphical user interface
 * File and console logging
 * Extensible object-oriented architecture